winglang/wing/docs/01-welcome.md

-When deployed to the cloud, this application can handle an infinite amount of traffic, with no need for you to explicitly take care of scaling, load balancing, security policies or any other infrastructure-related concerns.
+When deployed to the cloud, this application can handle an infinite amount of traffic, with no need for you to explicitly take care of scaling, load balancing, security policies, or any other infrastructure-related concerns.
 For example, when targeting AWS, Wing will use Amazon S3 for the bucket, Amazon SQS for the queue, Amazon DynamoDB for the atomic counter, and AWS Lambda for the handler.
 It will also render least privilege IAM security policies, wire up